About

 Interior of church in 1956

 In 1956, the need for more room and improved facilities was felt by the Methodist congregation of the Cuba church, and a contract was let to Jordan Lumber Company of Cuba for an addition to contain beginners, kindergarteners and primary rooms on the second floor, and a dining room with fireplace and kitchen on the first floor.
+Much vlunteer labor has assisted in the frution of this fine edifice.

 ++++++++We will be adding more to this page+++++++

-Home About Staff Music Worship Listen to Sermons Online
+Home About Staff Worship